starkster1/zcasu_certs/README.md

  - `Dashboard`
    - This is rendered screen after successful authentication and login by the user( Student).
 The dashaboard displays some tools and relevant information for the user.

+ - `Profile`
+   - This section displays the personal information of the user and other addtional information about the progran taken.
  - `My Documents`
    - Students can upload their Certificates themselves but these certificates need to be verified by Institute side ,only then                 certificates will appear in my documents section.